1. Home »

 1. Fill out the Notice of Estate Administration provided by the register of wills.

-2. Serve a copy of the Notice of Estate Administration to the interested parties within three months after receiving the Letters Testamentary.
+2. Serve a copy of the Notice of Estate Administration to the interested parties within three months after receiving Letters Testamentary.

 • Notice may be served by personal delivery or first-class mail.